mikbe/commandable/README.markdown

 ### Automatic usage/help generation ###

-One of the great features of **Commandable** is that automatically creates usage instructions based on your methods and the descriptions you provide for them and it adds a `help` command for you.
+One of the great features of **Commandable** is that it automatically creates usage instructions based on your methods and the descriptions you provide for them.
+It then adds a `help` command for you that will print out these usage instructions when called.

 If your app has no `:default` method or it has a default command that requires parameters the help/usage instructions will be printed if a user just runs your app without any input.